These beginner tips show how to plant flower bulbs in fall including tulips, daffodils, snowdrops, hyacinth, and more for beautiful blooms in spring.

 Just as for other plants, the location in your garden and how deeply you plant the bulbs both matter.

-I mentioned how many gardeners casually bury bulbs in the ground and call it a day, and that’s great if conditions happen to be right, but it won’t go so smoothly if your bulbs are planted too deeply, get limited sunlight in spring, or find themselves soaking in a boggy area.
+I mentioned how many gardeners casually bury bulbs in the ground some time fall, and that’s great if conditions happen to be right.

 All bulbs need well-draining soil to prevent rot, and some like tulips do best with full sun while bulbs are fine with part sun.
 You can use this easy test to check your soil’s drainage.